 When your mind isn’t practicing mindfulness, it can wander off into thinking about things that cause you to feel stressed out.
 It can cause you to feel anxiety.
 You might experience a rise in anger and become bitter.

-Left alone, the mind that’s not focused with mindfulness can lead you to bouts of depression.
+Left alone, the mind that’s not focused on mindfulness can lead you to bouts of depression.
 Practicing mindfulness is something that can help you focus on being present and can alter how the past affects you.

 Mindfulness keeps you centered on today, not yesterday and not tomorrow.
 There are various techniques using mindfulness that can help improve mental health.
 Among these are mindfulness stress reduction and mindfulness cognitive therapy.